Submodular Order Functions and Assortment Optimization: Proof of Main Results for Assortment Optimization

 \section{Proof of Main Results for Assortment Optimization}

-In this section, we establish the results for assortment optimization discussed in Section \ref{sec:introasst}.
+In this section, we establish the results for assortment optimization discussed in Section \ref{sec:asstresult}.
 Recall that to obtain monotonicity we transform the revenue objective $R_{\phi}(S)$ in assortment optimization to $f_{\phi}(S)=\max_{X\subseteq S} R_{\phi}(S)$.
 We start by proving the subadditivity of this function for substitutable choice models.
 Recall that a choice model is substitutable if $\phi(i,S)\geq \phi\left(i,S\cup\{j\}\right),\, \forall i\in S, j\not\in S$.
-It is worth noting again that both MNL and Markov models are substitutable \citep{blanchet2016markov}.
+Recall that both MNL and Markov models are substitutable \citep{blanchet2016markov}.

 \begin{lemma} For any substitutable choice model $\phi$, the function $f_{\phi}$ is monotone subadditive. \end{lemma} \begin{proof}{Proof.} Monotonicity follows by definition.
 To see subadditivity, consider any two sets $S_1$ and $S_2$ and let $Y= \argmax_{X\subseteq S_1\cup S_2} R_\phi(X)$.
 Using substitutability,